psi4/psi4/doc/sphinxman/source/dlpnomp2.rst

 ------

-See :ref:`DF-MP2 <sec:dfmp2>` for background on the theory of (non-local) density-fitted MP2. |Psifour|'s DLPNO-MP2 implementation is based on the manuscript by Pinski et al. [Pinski:2015:034108]_.
+See :ref:`DF-MP2 <sec:dfmp2>` for background on the theory of (non-local) density-fitted MP2. |PSIfours| DLPNO-MP2 implementation is based on the manuscript by Pinski et al. [Pinski:2015:034108]_.

 In DLPNO-MP2, as in all local MP2 methods, the second-order MBPT energy is determined